6 Reasons Why Businesses Fail

 People like spending time with friends and family.

 Unfortunately, when it comes to business, friends and family members don’t always give the best advice.
-This is especially true at the birth of a business.
+This is especially true when a new business launches.
 Nobody wants to be a buzz-kill.
 No one wants to tell an entrepreneur their idea is bad, or their location stinks, or anything else negative.
 Most people are conditioned to be supportive of their friends and family regardless of the situation.

 That’s why you’ll rarely get honest, objective business advice from friends or family members.
 And yet, oftentimes friends and family are the first people entrepreneurs turn to for advice.

-5) Maybe the owner is just a jerk
+5) Maybe the Business Owner is Just a Jerk

 There are a lot of great people in the business world, but there are also some jerks.
 And these jerks sometimes start their own companies.